about US

 Then my sons struggled too.

 I had really forgotten all about it until I taught my sons to read.
-I was less good at being exasperated than my mother!
-It was a bad time for all of us.
+I was less good at dealing with my exasperation than my mother had been!
+What should have been a fun time together ended up very stressful.
+So I started researching the basis to learning to read.

 At about that time I helped establish a charity called the Shannon Trust.
 We were getting prison inmates to teach each other to read.
 The majority of prison inmates cannot read, but some can.
 So we used them as tutors, because they all had time on their hands.

-The interesting thing for me was that the inmates were learning to read fast.
-So, lying in the bathtub, the engineer in me asked myself why they had not learned to read the first time around.
+The interesting thing for me was that the inmates were learning to read fast!
+Lying in my bathtub in 1999, I was pondering this.
+The engineer in me asked myself why they had not learned to read the first time around.
 There was clearly no innate reason.
+So I resolved to try to fix the problem they had faced back when they were at school.

 Understanding the neurology was the key to the castle.